gitawego/work-note/react.md

 doc: https://react.dev/reference/react/useTransition

 `startTransition` will mark a state update as a transition.
+It will stop current operation, and start for next state update.